juli-vert/ASA-monitoring/README.md

 {$SNMP_COMMUNITY} = As usual
 {$PEERIP} = Peer IP of one IPSec Tunnel (if you have more than one just clone the monitor)

 The monitors for interfaces use "Discovery".
 There is simple RegEx which works for me just taking the interfaces containing: TMC or Untrust or Fail on their names.
-Kindly modify that RegEx to make it fit with you.
+Kindly modify that RegEx to make it fits with you.